swlaschin/fsharpforfunandprofit.com/_posts/2012-04-05-fvsc-download.md

 let google = fetchUrl myCallback "http://google.com"
 {% endhighlight %}

 Finally, we have to resort to a type declaration for the reader parameter (`reader:IO.StreamReader`).
-This is required because the F# compiler cannot determine the type of the “reader” parameter automatically.
+This is required because the F# compiler cannot determine the type of the "reader" parameter automatically.

-A very useful feature of F# is that you can "bake in" parameters in a function so that they don’t have to be passed in every time.
+A very useful feature of F# is that you can "bake in" parameters in a function so that they don't have to be passed in every time.
 This is why the `url` parameter was placed *last* rather than first, as in the C# version.
 The callback can be setup once, while the url varies from call to call.

 {% highlight fsharp %}